sgonyea/porthole/README.md

 Views
 -----

-Mustache supports a bit of magic when it comes to views.
-If you're authoring a plugin or extension for a web framework (Sinatra, Rails, etc), check out the `view_namespace` and `view_path` settings on the `Mustache` class.
+Porthole supports a bit of magic when it comes to views.
+If you're authoring a plugin or extension for a web framework (Sinatra, Rails, etc), check out the `view_namespace` and `view_path` settings on the `Porthole` class.
 They will surely provide needed assistance.

 Helpers